 Students participate in local service, where they connect with members of the school and Singapore community; as well as global service, where they work with regional NGOs and partner organisations.
-Service activities can be one-time events, year-long or multi-year commitments.
+Service experiences can be one-time events, yearlong or multi-year commitments.
 Students are often involved in leading activities that focus on improving some aspect of school life, or in raising awareness of issues facing the community.
-Students must satisfy the MYP Service as Action requirements in order to complete the course.
+Students must satisfy the MYP service as action requirements in order to complete the course.